uclayanbo/CodingSamples/README.md

 It is originally an RA task submitted to Professor Emil Verner of MIT Sloan.
 I also reused it for my current research project at Volatility and Risk Institute of NYU Stern.

-For this task, I had to thoroughly understand the novel econometric idea and begin implementing it as soon as I finish studying the papers and conference lectures.
+For this task, I had to thoroughly understand a new econometric idea and begin implementing it as soon as I finish studying the papers and conference lectures.
 Before writing the code, I replicated the mathematical derivation and logical flow introduced in the papers by hand.
 I started simple but with a high degree of rigorousness.
 The code was then written in such a way that it should be reusable for a different application.
 I also emphasized the use of flexible programming